slick/slick/src/sphinx/sql.rst

 Sometimes you may need to write your own SQL code for an operation which is not well supported at a higher level of abstraction.
-Instead of falling back to the low level of JDBC_, you can use SLICK's *Plain SQL* queries with a much nicer Scala-based API.
+Instead of falling back to the low level of JDBC_, you can use Slick's *Plain SQL* queries with a much nicer Scala-based API.

 Scaffolding